elben/elben.github.io/site/blog/2015-11-22-the-end-of-dynamic-languages.markdown

 But a larger problem with using data structures as DSL is that there is no way for me to know if I’m conforming to your DSL until I get a confusing runtime error.

 Let’s pick on [bidi](https://github.com/juxt/bidi), a lovely little URL routing library.
-It's fun to use, but there is a big, gaping problem with these DSLs.
+It’s fun to use, but there is a big, gaping problem with these DSLs.

 Say we want to route `GET /notes`.
 In bidi, you would define your route like this: